As security technology gets more sophisticated, so do the attack tools, tactics, and methods.

 Endpoint security comprises the entire strategy and technology stack required to protect endpoints from threats and attacks, while antivirus software protects a computer or device from malware.
 Endpoint security is not just prevention, but also detection and response.
 It’s not reactive, it’s predictive.

-To combat the advanced threats of today, modern endpoint security requires next-generation antivirus (NGAV) protection, delivered on an integrated endpoint security platform with other advanced security technologies and services such as endpoint detection and response, incident reporting, threat hunting, and predictive analytics.
+To combat the advanced threats of today, modern device protection requires next-generation antivirus (NGAV) protection, delivered on an integrated endpoint security platform with other advanced security technologies and services such as endpoint detection and response, incident reporting, threat hunting, and predictive analytics.

 The threat landscape is evolving.
 Attackers are getting craftier with infiltrating secure environments.
 Is your endpoint protection able to keep up?
 In many cases, organizations just aren’t sure.